Auditions

 Audition Schedule

 Audition registration is required!
-Audition fee is $25.
+Registration fee is $30.

 Audition Information and Recommendations